TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/testing_matlab.md

 # Uncomment and populate the next line accordingly
 title: Testing with MATLAB

+# Brief overview of the document (will be used in listings) [manual entry]
+# Uncomment and populate the next line and uncomment "hide-description: true".
+description: Writing and running tests with MATLAB
+hide-description: true

 # Authors of the document, will not be parsed [manual entry]
 # Uncomment and populate the next lines accordingly
 author_1: DCC Team